soi-20/brains/_posts/1930-01-02-narratives.md

 tags:
 ---

-Most venture capitalists aren't original thinker, but not Peter Thiel and Marc Andreessen.
+Most venture capitalists aren't original thinkers, but not Peter Thiel and Marc Andreessen.
 The two prestigious venture capitalists had a great debate[1] on business creation I think it's worth to dig in.

 Their disagreement can be viewed through the lens of how they view Twitter.
 Thiel sees it as "we wanted flying cars, instead we got 140 characters" (a Founders Fund slogan).
 He thinks it's an unimpressive, incremental advancement.
 Andreessen, however, views it as "instant global public messaging for free".
 In other words, fundamentally transformative.